 the support of hospitals, infant health centres and other activities of a social or welfare character.

 The types of fundraising activities that require a licence include:

 - the sale of badges, flowers, tokens or other device for any charitable purpose;

 - charging an entry fee for sports events, fêtes, concerts etc. where it is implied that any part of the fee will be applied to a charitable purpose; or

 - advertising a function where it is implied that any part of the proceeds will be donated to a charitable purpose.

 Charitable collections licences are issued by Consumer Protection.
 More information about licensing requirements is available on Consumer Protection’s website.

 Fundraising under an existing licence

+There may be times when your association wants to conduct a one off or short term appeal for a charitable purpose.
 For example to raise money to help someone in need in the community, to assist in disaster relief efforts or for someone who needs urgent medical treatment.